MileHacker Logo

 • Be prepared for navigation challenges without Japanese language proficiency.

-• GPS units in English options are available from rental companies.
+• GPS units with English options are available from rental companies.

-• High tolls and expensive parking add to the charge for operating a vehicle.
+• High tolls and expensive parking add to the charge for driving.

 Motorcycle & Scooter Rentals